 The biggest downside according to the customers’ reviews is its industrial feel.
 Yes, stainless steel cable railing feel too industrial.
 Therefore, adding softer accent like wooden posts is necessary to do.

-For the pros, there are some list that makes the stainless steel cable railing keeps existing nowadays.
+For the pros based on reviews, there are some list that makes the stainless steel cable railing keeps existing nowadays.

 - Stainless steel cable railing is breathtaking to obscure the railing.